falconcomputing/merlin-compiler/Examples/dotproduct/README.md

 </TABLE>

 **COMPILE and RUN on AWS**<br>
-Fore detailed step-by-step instructions, please visit: <a href="../../On-Cloud/AWS/COMPILE.md">Compile on AWS with Merlin</a>.
+For detailed step-by-step instructions, please visit: <a href="../../On-Cloud/AWS/COMPILE.md">Compile on AWS with Merlin</a>.